Are you travelling alone for the first time and wondering how you will meet people as a solo traveller?

 15. Go on a pub crawl /night event

 A good night out doesn’t necessarily need to involve boozing into oblivion.
-Like many travellers to Cuba, I attended a riotously good salsa evening in Trinidad which was extremely friendly.
+Like many travellers to Cuba, I attended a riotously good salsa evening in Trinidad.

-Some years ago, I volunteered on two kibbutzim in Israel over six months.
-Although this did not result in lasting friendships, I went travelling with my fellow travellers during our breaks.
-But more importantly for me, in addition to gaining a broad perspective on a troubled country, overcoming the challenges associated with that experience helped form who I am today.
+Some years ago, I volunteered at two kibbutzim in Israel over a six-month period.
+This gave me a broad perspective on a troubled country and overcoming the challenges associated with that experience helped form who I am today.